CASTOR-telescope/ETC/misc/README.md

 # Miscellaneous files

-Here are some configuration files to set up JupyterLab and matplotlib the way I like it.
+Here are some configuration files to set up JupyterLab and Python the way I like it.

-Feel free to uncomment the two `COPY misc/...` lines in the [`Dockerfile`](../Dockerfile) if you do not want to use these.
+Feel free to set the `CUSTOMIZE_ENV` parameter in [Docker_env](..Docker_env) if you do not want to use these.